usememos/dotcom/content/blog/syncing-data-with-icloud.md

 ---
-title: Syncing Data Across My Macbooks with iCloud
+title: Syncing Data Across My MacBooks with iCloud
 author: Steven
 description: In all honesty, I don't have a suitable cloud service for deploying memos, but I do have two trusty MacBooks - a MacBook Air in home and a MacBook Pro in company.
 But how to keep data in sync between them?
 published_at: 2023/10/26 21:19:00